 Thinking or 'take-up' time must always be given before applying any consequences.
-If it still continues, then teachers should procede up the hierarchy of sanctions, as appropriate.
-All incidents that require a consequence/sanction beyond a non-verbal or verbal intervention should be recorded in the class behaviour book.
-These books should be shared with team leaders and/or the Deputy Headteacher regularly so that children who repeatedly push the boundaries are noted and support can be given.
+If it still continues, then teachers should proceed up the hierarchy of sanctions, as appropriate.
+All incidents that require a consequence/sanction beyond a non-verbal or verbal intervention should be recorded on CPOMS.
+Team leaders and/or the Deputy Headteacher should access these logs regularly so that children who repeatedly push the boundaries are noted and support can be given.